-Due to the limited term remaining, the Group assessed the recoverability of the investment included in "Wells, platforms and other facilities" account under "Property, plant and equipment" and recorded impairment loss amounted to P0.30 million and P62.84 million in 2023 and 2022 (nil in 2021), respectively.
+Due to the limited term remaining, the Group assessed the recoverability of the investment included in "Wells, platforms and other facilities" account under "Property, plant and equipment" and recorded impairment loss amounted to ₱0.34 million, ₱0.30 million and ₱63.84 million in 2024, 2023 and 2022, respectively.

-As of December 31, 2023 and 2022, PetroEnergy's investments in the West Linapacan Oilfield included in "Wells, platforms and other facilities" account under "Property, plant and equipment" amounts to nil.
+As of December 31, 2024 and 2023, PetroEnergy's investments in the West Linapacan Oilfield included in "Wells, platforms and other facilities" account under "Property, plant and equipment" amounts to nil.